YordanGeorgiev/qto/README.md

 ## 2. SO, WHAT IS THIS ?!

-A generic postgres CRUDs ( s stands for search ) web based app for managing multiple databases from the same web application layer by means of simpliest possible UI and/or shell tools for xls export, Google sheets writes etc. An included example application is the "qto application", which is used to manage multiple projects' issues, including itself ;o).
+A generic postgres CRUDs ( s stands for search ) web based app for managing multiple databases from the same web application layer by means of simplest possible UI and/or shell tools for xls/md export, import etc. An included example application is the "qto application", which is used to manage multiple projects' issues, including itself ;o).
 The full and extensive  http://ec2-34-243-97-157.eu-west-1.compute.amazonaws.com:8080/qto/view/features_doc must contain all the features and functionalities of this released version.
-This application is the reflection of the best practices and principles for tens of years in IT resulting into a product of the Multi-environment instance architecture and the Input-Output Controller Model architecture ( more about this in the http://ec2-34-243-97-157.eu-west-1.compute.amazonaws.com:8080/qto/view/system_guide_doc , which is in a way a reflection of the simple axiom in IT - "if there is one there will be many" ...
+This application is the reflection of the best practices and principles for tens of years in IT resulting into a product of the Multi-environment instance architecture, which is in a way a reflection of the simple axiom in IT - "if there is one there will be many" ...